Mozilla Crash Reporter TB

 If you crash again on startup, see Thunderbird Crashes for suggestions on how to prevent Thunderbird from crashing.
 Also, please submit all your crashes.

 Viewing crash reports

 Skip to Viewing reports outside of Thunderbird if you can't start Thunderbird.
 If you can start Thunderbird, to view your crash reports :

-- You can click on a report ID to view the report.
-The report will also list related bug reports.
-If you wish, you can click on the bug number and offer additional information about your crash in the bug report.
+- Click on a report ID to view the report.
+The report lists related bug reports, where you can click on the bug number and offer additional information about your crash in the bug report.
 If no bug reports are listed, please create one by clicking "Report this Crash".